polarityio/splunk/README.md

 #### Limit Searches by Time

 As a general rule of thumb you should try to narrow down the search scope.
 A great way to limit the search scope is limit the time frame of data you are searching.
-You can limit the time bounds of your search by using the `Earliest Time Bounds` option.
-If you manually specify a time bounds using the "earliest" directive you should clear the `Earliest Time Bounds` option.
+You can limit the time bounds of your search by using the `1.
+Earliest Time Bounds` option.
+If you manually specify a time bounds using the "earliest" directive you should clear the `1.
+Earliest Time Bounds` option.

 For a list of valid time modifiers see the documentation here: https://docs.splunk.com/Documentation/SCS/current/Search/Timemodifiers